Canadian Pacific 1293: Ohio Central Railroad

-The Ohio Central Railroad System (OHCR) purchased it in 1996 and it underwent a 13-month restoration.
-On September 18, 1997, the locomotive was restored to operating condition and found itself on a new lease on life by pulling excursion trains out of Sugarcreek, Ohio alongside other locomotives, including Canadian National 4-6-0 No. 1551 (which is also a former relic of Steamtown, USA), Buffalo Creek and Gauley 2-8-0 No. 13, Grand Trunk Western 4-8-4 No. 6325, and Lake Superior and Ishpeming 2-8-0 No. 33.
+The Ohio Central Railroad System (OHCR) purchased it in 1996 and it underwent a 13-month rebuild.
+On September 18, 1997, the locomotive returned to service and found itself on a new lease on life by pulling excursion trains out of Sugarcreek, Ohio alongside other locomotives, including Canadian National No. 1551 (which is also a former relic of Steamtown, USA), Buffalo Creek and Gauley No. 13, Grand Trunk Western No. 6325, and Lake Superior and Ishpeming 2-8-0 No. 33.

 The year 2004 saw a huge event in Ohio Central's steam operations when "Train Festival 2004" took place from July 30 to August 1, 2004, in Dennison, Ohio.
 It was a major event featuring all of the OC's steam locomotives, some historic diesel locomotives as well as rolling stock, and many more rail-related activities, and No. 1293 took part in the event.

 No. 1293 was loaned to the Cuyahoga Valley Scenic Railroad (CVSR) to operate between Independence and Akron between 2005 and 2008 and in 2012.

 Age of Steam Roundhouse

 The Ohio Central Railroad had been purchased by Gennessee and Wyoming, but owner Jerry Joe Jacobson still maintained a small collection of vintage equipment, including No. 1293 and sister engine No. 1278, at his Age of Steam Roundhouse, near Sugarcreek.

-No. 1293 is currently on static display and is awaiting its 1,472-day inspection and rebuild after McCloud Railway 2-8-2 No. 19 finishes its rebuild.
+No. 1293 is currently undergoing its 1,472-day inspection and rebuild.